AIG web site logins and passwords – why do I have more than one?

 - AIG’s auditors also require that records of all transactions conducted by the Institute are collected and retained for a period of time specified by relevant laws and regulations.
 Again, this information is held securely and the username and password helps to ensure that only you have access to your personal data.

-Both the Membership Portal and events registration/bookshop will also send a link to your registered email address if you forget your password at any time, allowing them to be reset quickly and conveniently.
+Both the Membership Portal and events registration/bookshop/QGIS portal will also send a link to your registered email address if you forget your password at any time, allowing them to be reset quickly and conveniently.
 Look for the password reset link on the login page.

 The AIG web site is tested using Microsoft’s Internet Explorer, Google Chrome and Apple’s Firefox web browsers.
-We are aware of an issue affecting use of the event registration and on-line shop affecting Firefox browser users.
+We are aware of an issue affecting use of the event registration, on-line shop and QGIS portal affecting Firefox browser users.
 Regrettably, we’re unable to support Firefox and suggest that users opt for one of the supported browsers to make use of the secure services of the AIG web site.